What is meant by warehouse organization?

-Whether for intralogistics processes, shipping to customers or procurement management, an efficient warehouse organization ensures that goods and merchandise are always in place when they are needed.
-Each area of the warehouse is thus linked to a good and also indicates the form in which goods are stored.
+Whether for intralogistics processes, shipping to customers or procurement management, an efficient warehouse organization ensures that goods and merchandise are always in the right place when they are needed.
+Each area of the warehouse is linked to a product and also specifies the form in which goods are stored.

-Warehouse organization explained: the differences between a chaotic and fixed warehouse organization
+Warehouse organization explained: the differences between chaotic and fixed warehouse organization

 How do goods get into the warehouse, how are they distributed and replaced?
-Answers to this question are provided by the system underlying the warehouse organization.
-In practice, there are usually two systems, which we would like to present in more detail.
+The system on which the warehouse organization is based provides the answers.
+In practice, there are generally two systems that we would like to present in more detail.

 -

-In the case of fixed storage organization, a fixed location is assigned to each incoming item, also referred to as the fixed location system.
-As a rule, goods are subdivided or sorted according to product groups, which are differentiated by frequency, value or size - this ensures, among other things, that the right picking systems are in place.
-The advantage of clearly assigned subareas in the warehouse for individual goods is obvious, but buffer areas are needed to be able to handle utilization peaks.
-The degree of utilization of the fixed place system is therefore not optimal.
+With fixed storage organization, each incoming item is allocated a fixed bin, also known as a fixed bin system.
+Goods are usually subdivided or organized according to product groups that differ in terms of frequency, value or size - this ensures, among other things, that the right picking systems are in place.
+The advantage of clearly assigned sub-areas in the warehouse for individual goods is obvious, but buffer areas are needed to be able to handle peaks in capacity utilization.
+The degree of utilization of the fixed space system is therefore not ideal.

 -